 When she was only six years old, Kinyah Bean’s dad challenged her to have her own company by the age of 10.
-April 6, B Chill Lemonade was officially open to the public, kicking off with a grand opening ceremony to celebrate its new storefront location inside Hickory Ridge Mall.
-The owner is 10-year-old entrepreneur has secured a partnership with the FedExForum!
+B Chill Lemonade officially opened to the public in April 2019 inside the mall, and it was recently announced that the 10-year-old entrepreneur has secured a partnership with the FedExForum!

 The vibrant tween poured her first glass of lemonade in January 2017.
 After realizing that she had a knack for lemonade-making, she began posting flyers in her community.
 Soon after, the orders started coming in and the business quickly flourished.